ioBanker/docs.bitshares.build/LP-tec.md

 ### Deposit
 Both assets are needed in equal amounts at the current pool price.
 A deposit increases the amount of pool tokens.

-#### Market Pegged Assets
-Liquidity Pools, which use a (Market Pegged Asset)/Collateral pair, can be used to stake a long, neutral or short position.

-##### Example: 1.19.66 - HONEST.BTCBTSMM
-- **HONEST.BTC Long - BTS Short:** Sell 50% of the BTS for the HONEST.BTC part.
-- **HONEST.BTC\/BTS Neutral:** Borrow the 50% HONEST.BTC and add an extra 50% BTS.
-- **HONEST.BTC Short - BTS Long:** Use all BTS for borrowing.
-Sell 50% of your HONEST.BTC for the BTS part.

 ### Withdraw
 Withdrawing funds from the pool, burns the pool token, which reduces the pool token supply.
 Withdraw fees are shared to the remaining pool token holders.